$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: Related Work

-\textbf{Our contribution.} In this paper we propose a \gls*{PIDVAE}: a \gls*{DVAE} approach which imposes the additional structure of known physics on the latent space.
-We assume that there is a low-dimensional dynamical system generating the high-dimensional observed time-series: neural networks are used to learn the unknown embedding in this lower dimensional space.
+In this paper we propose a \gls*{PIDVAE}: a \gls*{DVAE} approach which imposes the additional structure of known physics on the latent space.
+The term physics-informed is used in this paper to describe this integration of the data-driven autoencoder model with the known mathematical physics model.
+We assume that there is a low-dimensional dynamical system generating the high-dimensional observed time-series.
+A \gls*{NN} is used to learn the unknown embedding to this lower dimensional space.
 On the lower-dimensional space, the embedded data are pseudo-observations of a latent dynamical system, which is, in general, derived from a numerical discretisation of a nonlinear PDE.
-However, the methodology is suitably generic, allowing for ODE latent systems, and other PDE discretisations.
+However, the methodology is suitably generic, allowing for ODE latent systems.
 Inference on this latent system is done with efficient nonlinear stochastic filtering methods, enabling the use of mature \gls*{DA} algorithms within our framework.
-Our approach follows a probabilistically coherent \gls*{VB} construction and allows for joint learning of both the embedding and unknown dynamical parameters.
-Our \gls*{PIDVAE} trades-off between the ability to discover the latent system and infer physical parameters and states, solving the joint filtering and parameter estimation problem in scenarios where the observation model is unknown.
+A probabilistically coherent \gls*{VB} construction allows for joint learning of both the embedding and unknown dynamical parameters.

+Instead of learnt dynamics with the KVAE~\citep{fraccaro2017disentangled}, \gls*{PIDVAE} assumes a misspecified nonlinear differential equation is driving the variation in the latent space, with possibly unknown parameters.
+Specifying the dynamics gives a known latent transition density, which is parameterised by physics parameters instead of neural networks as in, e.g., deep \glspl*{SSM}~\citep{bayer2014learning,krishnan2015deep,karl2017deep}.
+Whilst we share commonality with latent differential equations, the \gls*{PIDVAE} differs with the ODE$^2$VAE~\citep{yildiz2019ode2vae} as we perform inference with this ODE/PDE, instead of learning it and leveraging it to deterministically evolve the latents.
+Specifying transitions via a differential equation differs the methodology to incorporating generic physics principles in the latent space~\citep[such as][]{lusch2018deep,otto2019linearly,gin2021deep,erichson2019physicsinformed}, or generic temporal structure~\citep[such as][]{pearce2020gaussian,jazbec2021scalable,fortuin2020gp,zhu2022markovian}.

+Our work supplements the physics-informed machine learning literature through addressing the crucial gap of embedding a physics-driven description of latent state evolution within \glspl*{VAE}.
+We also provide, to the best of our knowledge, the first contribution within this field which addresses the problem of inversion using physics-informed machine learning \citep[seen in][]{SHIN2023112183, goh2022solving, RAISSI2019686, YANG2021109913, li2020fourier, li2021physics} under an unknown observation operator.
+Results, with synthetic data, show that the method learns sensible encodings, in limited-data settings, and accurately estimates physical model parameters, with uncertainty quantification.
+We further show that the method performs comparably to current approaches, and, when extrapolating beyond training data, accurately predicts future latent states.